woman with colorful nails break egg to show egg white represents cervical mucus

 • Cervical mucus generally thickens and sometimes dries up before you get your period.

-• But, if fertilization of your egg has occurred, your body can continue producing ovulation discharge, usually more than usual
+• However, if fertilization of your egg has occurred, your body can continue producing ovulation discharge, and a greater amount than usual, to boot.

 It can be hard to tell the difference between normal discharge and pregnancy discharge.
-Using a pregnancy test kit is a more accurate way to know if you’re expecting.
+Therefore, using a pregnancy test kit is a more accurate way to know if you’re expecting.

 What Causes Changes to Your Ovulation Discharge?